Your Academic Advisor is Your Partner for Student Success

 - Offer an alternate major suggestion if a student is having difficulty reaching the goals for the chosen major.

-- Follow up with all Academic Alerts and Midterm Warning notices that their assigned advisees receive.
+- Follow up with all Student Action Alerts and Midterm Warning notices that their assigned advisees receive.

 - Refer students to appropriate campus student support services whenever necessary

-Planning for course registration keeps you on track for graduation, helps to give you the best choice of classes and class times, and assists you with avoiding fees associated with late registration.
-Students should review their Degree Audit in eStudent to determine what requirements are outstanding for graduation and then discuss these courses with their academic advisor.
-It is in your best interest to enroll in classes as soon as you are able to register.
+Planning for course registration keeps students on track for graduation and provides them with the best selection of courses that meet their preferred schedules.
+Students should review their Degree Audit in eStudent to determine what requirements are remaining for graduation and then discuss these courses with their academic advisor.

 How and when do I register for classes?